fenago/ernesto-spark-databricks/Lab_17.md

 **Step 7:** Let us finally run our program and check the output.
 The output is as shown in the screenshot below.

-To run this program from the terminal, simply run the following command.
+To run this program, run the following scala file code in the databricks notebook.
 The program will the then be compiled and executed.
-`rm -rf ~/work/ernesto-spark/src/main/scala/training/.ipynb_checkpoints/ && sbt "runMain training.createDf"`
+`createDf.scala`

 We have successfully created our dataFrame using the createDataFrame method.